 Notice the levels.
 I used books as a riser for an antique tea cup I normally put an led tea light in, but, here, for the holidays I put a couple small ornaments.
 Behind it is a plate from the same incomplete set of China.
 Don’t sleep on garage sales, stoop sales and thrift stores when looking for home decor.
 You can easily find small things like this that can become a center piece.
 Different sized candles, a snow globe and a bracelet add interest in the cubbies and surfaces.
-That’s a mason jar on the right that I stuffed some twinkle lights into, the rest of the string frame the tableau.
+That’s a mason jar on the right that I stuffed some twinkle lights into, the rest of the string frame the vignette.
 The mirror, I got at a craft store with a plain unfinished wooden frame.
 I decoupaged some Indian sheets of paper I found in the scraps bin of a decorative paper store.

 This is on another wall in the living room.
 It’s a cheap three shelf bookcase.
 I used a table runner on top for color and to soften the wood, the lamp I’ve had for over ten years and now has a smart bulb.
 I tried many colors but settled on this warm golden yellow.
 A couple candles add those layers I talked about and the moment is finished off with a set of yin and yang stress balls.

 This is my kitchen.
 It’s not exactly my aesthetic, dark brown cabinets, black stove, I like light colors.
 This is why the kitchen table is decked out so that’s where my eye is drawn.